google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_development_of_hangeul/content.md

 </figure>

 In this past decade, the biggest change in Hangeul type design is letter width.
-Hangeul fonts are designed to fit in the embox and monospaced by default, except for the “non-square” fonts, which meant that Hangeul glyphs had 1000 units for the letter width.
+Hangeul fonts are monospaced by default, except for the “non-square” fonts, which meant that Hangeul glyphs had 1000 units for the letter width.
 However, because Hangeul is a composition letter of syllable blocks, when the block has as many components as possible, the letter is likely to pile up.
-Inevitably, some characters would look squished down.
+Inevitably, some characters would look squished.
 By slimming the letter width, the letters would look slightly narrower, resulting in a smoother and smarter reading experience.
-Most Hangeul fonts designed and released now have narrow letter width around 850~950 units, including Noto Sans KR.
+Most Hangeul fonts designed and released now have a narrow letter width—around 850–950 units—including Noto Sans KR.

-## And next

-Hangeul was created in 1400s, and the first Korean serif was designed in 1900s, which are both fairly later than other scripts.
-Both the Hangeul type design and typography are still growing, and there are so many potentials and possibilities that are waiting to be tested.
-In the near future, we might have to revisit and redefine the type development of Hangeul with new history written.
+Hangeul was created in 1400s, and the first Korean serif was designed in 1900s, which are both relatively later than other scripts.
+Both Hangeul type design typography are still evolving, and there are so many potentials and possibilities waiting to be tested.